"That's how it is with me, folks. Slightly grim, slightly rude, reassuringly clever."

 - Anti-Love Song: Plenty, including "Now He's Gone" and "Imagine You Were Mine".
 The latter is a Stalker with a Crush song.

-- Author Existence Failure: "Please Don't Release This Song", about John Lennon's posthumous career.
+- Author Existence Failure: Invoked in "Please Don't Release This Song", about John Lennon's posthumous career.

 - Bears Are Bad News: Averted in no less than four songs about Knut the Polar Bear, most recently an Elton John style Eulogy.